Adrian Dantley: Player profile

 Although listed as a small forward due to his size, Dantley played primarily in the low post, similar to a power forward.
 Dantley finished his NBA career with an average of 24.3 points per game.
 He scored his points with a mix of flat-footed mid-range jump shots, high-percentage opportunities close to the basket, and frequent trips to the free throw line.
 For his career, he shot .540 from the floor—16th in NBA history—and .818 from the free throw line.
 He led the league in free throws six times and ranks ninth all-time in that category.
-He shares the record with Wilt Chamberlain for most free throws made in a regular-season NBA game with 28.
+Dantley previously held the record (shared with Wilt Chamberlain) for most free throws made in a regular-season NBA game with 28.
+Bam Adebayo broke the record with 36 made free throws on March 10, 2026.

-One of the all-time great free throw shooters, he had a set routine of four two-handed dribbles and two spins of the ball before every free throw.
-In addition, "prior to each free throw, he would recite his mantra from junior high that adept lip readers couldn't mistake: "Over the front rim, backspin, follow through."
-Fundamentals were not lip service but a way of life for Dantley.
+Dantley was regarded as one of the NBA's best free-throw shooters.
+Before each free throw, he followed a set routine of four two-handed dribbles and two spins of the ball.
+He also reportedly repeated a mantra from junior high – "Over the front rim, backspin, follow through" – which reflected his strong emphasis on fundamentals.

 His ability to score in the low post was even more remarkable considering one of his legs is significantly shorter than the other.
 To compensate for the nearly 2 inch difference in leg length, he wore custom-made inserts in his shoes.